 If a decision is made to investigate a complaint, we will ask the education provider about the problem.
-We may request relevant documents, or information such as student records from the provider.
+We may request relevant documents and student records from the provider.

-The Ombudsman can use formal powers to obtain documents from the provider.
-The Ombudsman also has the power to enter premises or require a provider to answer questions as part of an investigation.
+The Commonwealth Ombudsman can use formal powers to obtain documents from the provider.
+We also have the power to enter premises or require a provider to answer questions as part of an investigation.

-At the end of an investigation, our Office may conclude that the provider has not acted unreasonably and will advise the student and the provider of this decision.
+At the end of an investigation, the Commonwealth Ombudsman may conclude the provider has not acted unreasonably and will advise the student and the provider of this decision.

 In other cases, we may conclude that the provider failed to take appropriate action or the action appears to have been:

 - unreasonable, unjust, oppressive or improperly discriminatory, or

 - otherwise, in all the circumstances, wrong.

 Where that happens, we may recommend a provider remedy the problem by:

 - reconsidering a decision affecting a student